-All grown up, that feeling has only increased for me.
-I am even more than ever in love with this special place.
-We had a chance to visit recently, although perhaps at a different scale than when I was a kid.
+Now as an adult, that feeling has only increased for me.
+I am more than ever in love with this special place.
+We had a chance to visit Sonoma County in the Spring, although perhaps at a different scale than when I was a kid.
 Still, Spring is a special time to be in Sonoma County.

 Visit Sonoma County in Spring

-So much to do, so little time.
-I swear when I have the chance and the pace of life allows it, we will plan an extended stay in Sonoma County for several weeks.
-There are so many things to do in Sonoma County that we have a hard time deciding on a 3-day itinerary.
+We had just three days here – so much to do and so little time.
+When I have the chance and the pace of life allows it, we will plan an extended stay in Sonoma County for several weeks.
+There are so many things to do in Sonoma County that we have a hard time deciding on a three-day itinerary.
 Still, I will do my best to share some of the awesome experiences visitors can have here during the springtime.

 Best Places to Visit in Sonoma County